THE DARWIN PAPERS

 any common trait among humans and other primates and conclude that this is

 evidence of evolution.
 Apes scratch their heads.
 Humans do also!

 Proof positive that humans and apes have a common ancestor!
 And since rats scratch and birds and reptiles and all other sorts of animals scratch, then we all must share a common ancestor.

 And then we all have five digits on our appendages.
 So we must have a common ancestor.
 With this logic, since we all have two eyes and two ears then we must have a common ancestor.
 Since we all have skin then we must have a common ancestor.
 Since we all drink water and breathe air, then we all must have a common ancestor.

-That must mean that lizards are more closely related to humans than at least one other species of mammal, guinea pigs, for guinea pigs only have three digits on their back paws, and four on their front.
-So guinea pigs would not have the same common ancestor that humans and reptiles do in evolutionist logic.
-Birds have three digits on their legs, or rear appendages (if wings are to be considered their front appendage), thus birds and guinea pigs share a closer common ancestor than guinea pigs and humans, using the five digit rule for common ancestry.
+That must mean that lizards are more closely related to humans than at least one other species of mammal, guinea pigs, for guinea pigs have bird-like claws on their hind legs with only three digits, and four digits on their front paws.
+So guinea pigs would be more closely related to certain birds that have three digits on their legs, or rear appendages such as the waders, the rheas, cassowaries and emus, some woodpeckers and one of the passerine species (wings being their front appendages), according to evolutionist logic, thus guinea pigs share a closer common ancestor with birds than they do with humans and other mammals, using the five digit rule for common ancestry.